Museum Studies

 Admission

-Declare your minor program after one or more years of full-time study at UVic.
+This is a minor program that can be added to your primary degree to broaden your studies.
+You can declare your minor after one or more years of full-time study at UVic.

 Your academic advisor can help you plan your courses to ensure you meet the requirements of both your major and minor programs.